2016 FA Cup final: Post-match

 Rooney was named man of the match and expressed admiration for his opponents: "It was a great advert for the Premier League.
 Credit to Palace, they’ve had a tough end to the season".
 His manager van Gaal reflected on the significance for Manchester United and his own success, saying "It is fantastic to win this title for the club, for the fans, and also for me because I now have won the cup in four countries, and not many managers have done that."
 Crystal Palace defender Delaney was gracious in defeat, suggesting Manchester United had deserved their victory: "They were the better side on the day, we didn't do ourselves justice.
 Fair play to them, no hard feelings from my part."
 Pardew was less magnanimous, highlighting the officiating that had gone against his side: "My players gave everything.
 Everything.
 And they deserved to win but the game is like that.
 We had a couple of decisions that went against us, big time.
 Connor was through, Wilfried had a penalty but I'm not going to bleat."

 Former Arsenal player Martin Keown described Clattenburg's decision not to play the advantage for Wickham's first-half opportunity as "a shocking decision" and "a massive let off for Manchester United".
 Alan Smith, writing in The Guardian, described the decision as "baffling" and "dismal".
 Clattenburg was later criticised by former players, including Alan Shearer and Rio Ferdinand, for some of the decisions he made during the match against Crystal Palace.
 He went on to officiate the 2016 UEFA Champions League Final and was named the Best Referee of the Year at the Globe Soccer Awards in December 2016.
 The following year, in an interview with the Irish Examiner, Clattenburg admitted that he "made a couple of errors" during the FA Cup match and that he believed he "could have done better".

 As winners, Manchester United qualified for the 2016 FA Community Shield and the group stage of the 2016–17 UEFA Europa League.
 Since they had also qualified for the Europa League group stage based on their league position, Southampton entered the group stage (taking the league spot from Manchester United instead of their original spot in the third qualifying round), while Southampton's spot in the third qualifying round was given to West Ham United as the highest placed Premier League team not already qualified for European competitions.

 Five days after the final, van Gaal was dismissed by Manchester United with his replacement José Mourinho being appointed the following day.
-In defence of the trophy the following season, Manchester United lost at the quarter-final stage, with a 1–0 defeat to Chelsea at Stamford Bridge.
+In the following season, United were unable to defend their trophy as they were eliminated in the quarter-finals, after a 1–0 defeat to Chelsea at Stamford Bridge.
 Pardew was dismissed in December 2016 with Crystal Palace one point above the relegation positions in the Premier League, and was replaced by Sam Allardyce the following day.
 Crystal Palace were knocked out in the fourth round, losing 3–0 at home against Manchester City the following month.